Debbie Vaughn, L.Ac.

 Texas State Board of Medical Examiners Lic: AC01014

 Master of Science in Acupuncture and Oriental Medicine

 Instructor at AOMA Graduate School of Integrative Medicine

 Becoming an acupuncturist has been my dream since I was 15.
 I went to an acupuncture clinic for the first time then, and it was love at first sight.
 Something about the smell of the ointments, the wall full of medicinal herbs and the fascinating poster on the wall of how energy travels through each organ all over the body.
 I was ready to sign up right then, but was disappointed to find out that I would have to finish high school and college first.
 With that in mind, I graduated with Honors with from the University of Texas, Austin with a double major.
 I completed my last class in Costa Rica to solidify my Spanish speaking skills.

 After I graduated from acupuncture school I started a practice out of my home.
 There is nothing more exciting and satisfying than seeing my patients take charge of their health and find relief from their problems.
 I am always learning ways to enhance my practice just as I have been doing since I was 15.
-Currently I am earning my doctorate in acupuncture and oriental medicine and will graduate July 2015.
+Currently I am earning my doctorate in acupuncture and oriental medicine.
 I have also begun teaching the master's degree classes at AOMA.
 This is truly my life’s passion and love.
 This work is a living dream for me and never feels like work at all.
 I look forward to treating you and would like to warmly welcome you as a patient!